Harald-U/labinstructions/roks201.md

     * Section "1.
 Installing Prerequisites" is important
          * Ignore the instructions to setup an OpenShift cluster
          * The option to use Cloud Shell mentioned above is not documented but you can use the "Tools - Option 3: Install Tools on you Notebook".
 All the required command line tools are already installed in the Cloud Shell, just start with "Step 2: Get the code"
-    * Sections "2.
+    * **Skip** sections "2.
 Running the Java microservice locally" and "3.
-Understanding the Java implementation" are **optional** and most likely would take too much time for this workshop!
+Understanding the Java implementation".
+They are **optional** and will take too much time for this workshop!
     * The workshop itself are sections 4 through 8